Subhash Chandra Lakhotia

-Subhash Chandra Lakhotia (born 4 October 1945) is an Indian cytogeneticist, academic, Distinguished Professor of zoology, and INSA senior scientist at Banaras Hindu University.
-He is known for his pioneering researches on Drosophila with regard to its chromosome organization and replication.
+Subhash Chandra Lakhotia (born 4 October 1945) is an Indian cytogeneticist, academic, Distinguished Professor of Zoology, and the Science & Engineering Research Board (SERB) Distinguished Fellow at the Banaras Hindu University.
+He is known for his pioneering research on Drosophila with regard to its chromosome organization and replication.
 A Raja Ramanna fellow of the Department of Science and Technology and the Department of Atomic Energy, he is an elected fellow of all three major Indian science academies: Indian National Science Academy, Indian Academy of Sciences and National Academy of Sciences, India.
+He is a Senior Fellow of the Cell Stress Society International (USA).
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 1989, for his contributions to biological sciences.

 Biography

-Subhash Chandra Lakhotia, born on 4 October 1945 in Churu, a city near Thar desert in the Indian state of Rajasthan, to a Dwarka Prasad-Suryakala couple, did his early schooling in Churu and then in Kolkata.
+Subhash Chandra Lakhotia was born on 4 October 1945 in Churu, a city near Thar Desert in the Indian state of Rajasthan, to Dwarka Prasad-Suryakala couple.
+He did his early schooling in Churu and then in Kolkata.